 Gothenburg.
 Fly at c.10.00am from London Heathrow via Copenhagen to Gothenburg (Scandinavian Airlines).
 An afternoon tasting at the ‘fish church’ indoor market, built in 1874 and styled after a combination of stone Gothic and Norwegian stave churches.
 An introductory lecture precedes dinner at Michelin-starred Koka.
 Chef Johan Björkman uses only the finest local ingredients and has held his star since 2015.
 First of two nights in Gothenburg.

 Gothenburg, Ljungskile.
-An introduction to Sweden’s famed kanelbullar (cinnamon bun) under a beautiful 19th- century glass ceiling, before a walking tour of Gothenburg.
-Time to explore the city’s Museum of Art, which houses a collection dating back to the 15th century, before driving north to Uddevalla.
+A walking tour of Gothenburg before some free time to explore the city’s Museum of Art, which houses a collection dating back to the 15th century.
+In the afternoon, drive north to Uddevalla.
 Sail to Ljungskile and observe a mussel harvest, mooring for a private dinner sampling the fjord’s delicacies against the backdrop of the Bohuslän archipelago.
 Final night in Gothenburg.

 Gothenburg, Helsingborg, Skåne.
 A private tour of the Neoclassical Gunnebo House, a country villa with organically managed gardens and an award-winning bakery.
 Drive south, skirting the coast, to Helsingborg to visit Sofiero Palace, one of the Swedish royal family’s country mansions for more than a century.
 The garden has more than 500 rhododendron varieties.
 Dinner in Helsingborg before continuing to Skåne, where the following three nights are spent.